Lili Brylowski Nestor

 For over 30 years, he has been active in medical missions and international disaster relief through Samaritan’s Purse / World Medical Mission and has worked in Africa, Asia, and South America.
 He serves on the Board of Directors for both Samaritan’s Purse and the Billy Graham Evangelistic Association.

-Dr. Cheatham and his fellow trauma surgeons were actively involved in the response to the Orlando Pulse Nightclub tragedy on June 12, 2016, the worst mass shooting in United States history.
+Dr. Cheatham and his fellow trauma surgeons were actively involved in the response to the Orlando Pulse Nightclub tragedy on June 12, 2016.

 Emergency Management Specialist